Santiago Iglesias

 Santiago Iglesias Pantín (February 22, 1872 – December 5, 1939), was a Spanish-born Puerto Rican socialist and trade union activist.
-Iglesias is best remembered as a leading supporter of statehood for Puerto Rico, and as the Resident Commissioner of Puerto Rico in the U.S. Congress from 1933 to 1939.
+Iglesias is best remembered as a leading supporter of statehood for Puerto Rico, and as the resident commissioner of Puerto Rico in the U.S. Congress from 1933 to 1939.

 Biography

 Early years

 Santiago Iglesias was born in A Coruña, Galicia, Spain, where he attended the common schools, and was apprenticed as a cabinet maker.
-At a young age he stowed away on a ship which landed in Cuba.
-There he organized workers and, beginning in 1889 was secretary of the Workingmen Trades Circle in Havana.
+At a young age, he stowed away on a ship that landed in Cuba.
+There, he organized workers and, beginning in 1889, was secretary of the Workingmen Trades Circle in Havana.

 Iglesias subsequently moved to Puerto Rico, and was the founder and editor of three labor papers: